-In the Spring Budget 2021, the Government announced that from 1 April 2021 the corporation tax rate would remain at 19% until 31 March 2023.
-At that point, the corporation tax rate will increase to 25%.
-This new law was substantively enacted on 3 March 2021.
+In the Spring Budget 2020, the UK Government announced that from 1 April 2020 the corporation tax rate would remain at 19% (rather than reducing to 17%, as previously enacted).
+The Government made a number of budget announcements on 3 March 2021.
+These include confirming that the rate of corporation tax will increase to 25% from 1 April 2023.
+This new law was substantively enacted on 24 May 2021.
+Deferred taxes at the balance sheet date have been measured using these enacted tax rates and reflected in these financial statements.

-Notes to the Consolidated Financial Statements - continued For the Year Ended 28 February 2021
+Notes to the Consolidated Financial Statements - continued For the Year Ended 28 February 2022